imitrob/coppelia_sim_ros_interface/README.md

 # Coppelia Sim ROS Interface

 Package build on top of _CoppeliaSim_ simulator using mostly [PyRep](https://github.com/stepjam/PyRep) package to communicate with the simulator.
-Enables control of a simulator via ROS messages and services.
+Enables control of a simulator via ROS2 messages and services.

 Package provides possibility to manage scene objects and robot control.

+Tested version: Ubuntu 20.04, ROS2 Galactic, CoppeliaSim 4.1.0 Edu.

 ##### Diagram of the nodes in package: